nbarnes/mwo_skill_tree_planner/README.md

 WHERE
 =====
-Live builds of Pixel Paisan can be found at http://mwo-skill-tree-planner.aerobatic.com.
+Live builds of the MWO Skill Tree Planner can be found at https://nbarnes.github.io/mwo_skill_tree_planner/.
 The github repo is at https://github.com/nbarnes/mwo_skill_tree_planner.

 CONTRIBUTOR COVENANT
 ====================